 Celtic Bank was founded in 2001 and is a leading nationwide small business lender.

-They are headquartered in Utah and are a privately owned industrial bank.
+Celtic is headquartered in Utah and is a privately owned industrial bank.
 They are also an SBA Preferred Lender and were named the largest SBA Lender in the nation.

 Surge Mastercard® Features